Just a Couple is a new BBC Three comedy series about the trials and tribulations of a hilarious millennial couple and their clashes.

 Michael: In some ways, I would say.
 All the way through filming I generally felt pain at some point as I could relate to the circumstances.

 Frieda: Shav is a part of me.
-I am able to tap into parts of myself to play her, so of course I can definitely relate to her on many different levels.
-But nevertheless, she has a very different approach on how she decides to go about dealing with issues and challenges.
+I am able to tap into parts of myself to play her, so I can definitely relate to her on many different levels.
+But nevertheless, she has a very different approach on how she deals with issues and challenges.

 4# How close do some of the scenarios Mark and Shavon find themselves in, hit home to yourselves in your real lives?
 Are you both in relationships, are you worried about having to face the music at home?